lein3000zzz/lein3000zzz/README.md

 ###

-<p align="left">I'm Vladislav Severov, a Go developer and a student at Voronezh State University's Faculty of Computer Science. <br><br>I'm a Zettelkasten enthusiast who uses Obsidian to manage my personal knowledge base.</p>
+<p align="left">I'm Vladislav Severov, a Go developer and a student at Voronezh State University's Faculty of Computer Science. <br><br>I'm also a Zettelkasten enthusiast who uses Obsidian to manage my personal knowledge base.</p>

 ###